-A: Town Centre Redevelopment Zone
+2. Town Centre Redevelopment Zone

-Within the Town Centre Redevelopment Zone (Policies Map) proposals for comprehensive redevelopment of this area for new town centre uses and upper floor development of other uses, such as residential, will be supported.
+Within the Town Centre Redevelopment Zone (as defined on the Policies Map) proposals for comprehensive redevelopment which include new town centre uses and above ground floor level, appropriate town centre uses, including residential, will be supported.
 Such proposals should:

-- a.
-Include active frontages that face and open directly on to the street.
+- a) Include active frontages that face and open directly on to the street.